JackieZhai/SiamBOMBPro/README.md

 <p align="center"><img src="README/demo5.png" width="120"></p>

 * Suitable for any size of image stream which is smaller than projection area (you can rescale the window before loading stream).
+The results are saved in the path of `ans`.

 ## Citation
 ```